Inside: learn how to organize the nursery closet step-by-step plus the best closet organization ideas and tips for a beautiful yet functional space

 - thermometer and medicines

-- crib sheets and towels
+- crib & bassinet sheets

 - books and toys

-- breast pump, storage bags etc
+- breast pump, storage bags and other breastfeeding accessories

 - bottles and bottle sterilization equipment